hashicorp/consul/website/source/docs/agent/checks.html.markdown

 A check is defined in a configuration file or added at runtime over the HTTP interface.
 Checks created via the HTTP interface persist with that node.

-There are three different kinds of checks:
+There are four different kinds of checks:

 * Script + Interval - These checks depend on invoking an external application that performs the health check, exits with an appropriate exit code, and potentially